What had 700 miles of driving, three scheduled games and only two actual innings of baseball?

 April road trips — in the northeast, anyway — can be really hit or miss.
 This is the fourth time I’ve taken a trip in April, and each one has involved frigid cold, rain, snow or a combination thereof.
 My visit to Buffalo didn’t involve snow, but it was extremely heavy on the cold and the rain.

 I left my house early on the rainy morning of April 19 with the plan to get into Buffalo around lunchtime, do some sightseeing, check into my hotel and then head over to Sahlen Field before batting practice began.
 Those plans changed dramatically when I got to Niagara Falls, Ontario, and was stuck in one of the worst traffic jams I’ve ever encountered.
 How bad?
 Well, it took me about two hours to cover a distance of one mile as I approached the Rainbow Bridge from Ontario to New York.
-It sounds implausible, I realize, but I can assure you that it’s true — after all, I had little to occupy me during this time other than watch the suggested arrival time on my GPS.
+It sounds implausible, I realize, but I can assure you that it’s true — after all, I had little to occupy me during this time other than watch the changing anticipated arrival time on my GPS.

-Frustrations about traffic aside, I was glad to finally cross the border, make the short drive to me hotel and check in.
+Frustrations about traffic aside, I was glad to finally cross the border, make the short drive to my hotel and check in.
 There wasn’t any time to unpack or get settled, though.
 After I took this photo of a nice pond outside of my window …

 … I headed back to the parking lot and hopped back into my car to make the short drive to Sahlen Field.